 Almost 78 million U.S. adults have high blood pressure, defined by the American Heart Association as blood pressure readings at or above 140 millimeters of mercury for the upper number or 90 or higher for the bottom number.
-The condition typically has no symptoms, so it goes undetected or untreated in many people.
+The condition typically has no symptoms, so it known as the "silent killer" and often goes undetected or untreated in many people.

 “Hypertension is a risk factor for cardiovascular and kidney disease — thus, it is important to prevent and control hypertension,” says Wei Ma, M.D., Ph.D., study co-author and associate professor at the Shandong University School of Public Health in Jinan, China.
 “To try to lower your risk of high blood pressure, you should exercise more in your leisure time.”

 Researchers didn’t find a solid link between physical exertion at work and risk of high blood pressure.
 Health guidelines urging people to get more exercise don’t distinguish between activity at work and for leisure, says Bo Xi, M.D., Ph.D., lecturer at the Shandong University School of Public Health in Jinan, China, and a co-author with Ma.
 But, “given the new findings, perhaps they should.”